The best cheap gaming laptop deals of the week

-Cheap gaming laptop deals under $1000 were once a rare thing - particularly if you really wanted one with decent spec.
-However, we're seeing prices drop more and more in what's rapidly developing as a very competitive scene at even more retailers.
+Cheap gaming laptop deals under $1000 are still a rare (ish) beast.
+Especially if you want true power and performance.
+However, we're increasingly the price of very competent gaming laptops drop to very competitive levels and decent specced- machines drop below the four figure mark - even with ray-tracing GPUs!
+Tasty.

 These cheap laptop deals can really hold their own and offer great portable gaming powerhouses without having to spend thousands of dollars.
-Along with the general time-means-things-get-cheaper trend as well as some advancements in efficiency and multi intra-generational hardware updates, we have never before had so much choice for below the four-figure mark - particularly with the new Lenovo deals that are now available.
+Along with the general time-means-things-get-cheaper trend as well as some advancements in efficiency and multi intra-generational hardware updates, we have never before had so much choice for below the four-figure mark.

 As long as you apply some realistic perspective just to temper your excitement a little and manage your expectations, to go with the general levels and spec compositions, then getting a powerful, but cheap gaming laptop deal is incredibly doable.
 And it won't break the bank.
 With today's low-to-mid range components still being of a great standard, those cheap gaming laptops under $1000 that are missing the bombastic headline, premium components can still play a lot of AAA games and a lot of esports games that are very contemporary and popular.